bjma/remote-roofing-frontend-challenge/README.md

 />
 ```

 The biggest challenge for me was rendering the items.
 I didn't want to hard code a table and have 7 entries in each row, so I used [React Bootstrap](https://react-bootstrap.github.io/) components (`Container`, `Row`, `Col`) and dynamically rendered each item by creating an array of `<Item>` components that added a new `<Row>` for every 7th entry.
+I needed a bit of StackOverflow for this part, and sourced it in the code.

 As you can see, each row is neatly stacked.